-Can my child share information with others using the G Suite for Education account?
+Can my child share information with others using the Google Workspace for Education account?

 We may allow students to access Google services such as Google Docs and Sites, which include features where users can share information with others or publicly.
-When users share information publicly, it may be indexable by search engines, including Google.
+For example, if your student shares a photo with a friend who then makes a copy of it, or shares it again, then that photo may continue to appear in the friend's Google Account, even if your student removes it from their Google Account.
+When users share information publicly, it may become accessible through search engines, including Google Search.